lumicks/pylake/docs/tutorial/kymotracking.rst

 Studying diffusion processes
 ----------------------------

+Pylake supports a number of methods for studying diffusive processes.
+These methods rely on estimating how much the particle moves between each frame of the kymograph.
+As such, tracked lines with many gaps in their tracking (due to the threshold not being met) should be refined using :func:`~lumicks.pylake.refine_tracks_centroid` prior to diffusive analysis.
+Ideally, regions without signal (such as when the fluorophore blinks) should not be tracked, since they can bias the results because the positions cannot reliably be estimated.

+Mean Squared Displacement
+^^^^^^^^^^^^^^^^^^^^^^^^^

 To study diffusive processes we can make use of the Mean Squared Displacement (MSD).
 There are multiple ways to estimate this quantity.
 We use the following estimator: